Somecon/Flickr/README.md

 # Flickr
-Data management and analysis tools for working with Flicrk data
+Data management and analysis tools for working with Flickr data